 When you give, you are making a donation, and Arizona will grant a dollar-for-dollar tax credit in return for that donation when you file your tax return.
-Since ACSTO began in 1998, they have awarded more than $200 million in scholarships to more than 34,000 students attending more than 150 Arizona Christian schools.
-As a school, we have now received more than $18 million in awarded scholarships from ACSTO, including more than $1.3 million in 18-19 alone.
+Since ACSTO began in 1998, they have awarded more than $300 million in scholarships to more than 44,000 students at Christian schools in Arizona.
+As a school, we have now received more than $29 million in awarded scholarships from ACSTO.

 TAX CREDIT AMOUNTS

 Arizona taxpayers must first donate the $1,245 (married) or $623 (single) maximum for the Original tax credit in order to donate an additional amount to the Overflow/PLUS tax credit up to another $1,238 / $620.
 You can donate up to your actual Arizona income tax.
 Any donation in excess of this can be carried forward up to five years.

 You can donate online at ACSTO’s Website, or by mail, using the donation forms in the front office.
 You can also download the brochure here.
 You may also donate by phone at 480-820-0403.
 Receipts are mailed from ACSTO to the donor in a timely fashion.

 To donate by check, fill out a donor card, and mail it with your check to ACSTO.

 By Credit Card: